HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Media Access Control
 A MAC address is a unique identifier assigned to network interfaces for communications on the physical network segment.

+**MIB**
+Management Information Base
+A database used for managing the entities in a communication network.
+Most often associated with the SNMP.

 **MII**
 Media Independent Interface
 A standard interface used to connect a Ethernet MAC block to a PHY chip.